MMalpassi/FullStackOpen/part1/unicafe/README.md

-Solution to exercises 1.6-1.11: CourseInfo
+Solution to exercises 1.6-1.11: Unicafe